nebulasio/nebdocs/docs/go-nebulas/papers/nebulas-rank-yellow-paper.md

 # Nebulas Rank Yellow Paper

-You can download PDF [here](https://nebulas.io/docs/NebulasYellowPaper.pdf).
+You can download the PDF [here](https://nebulas.io/docs/NebulasYellowPaper.pdf).

-Welcome to translate Yellow Paper on Nebulas wiki.
+Translations and bug reports are always appreciated.
+You can access the repository [here](https://github.com/nebulasio/nr-report).

  [Learn more](../../how-to-contribute.html) about how to contribute.